cyclus/cyclus.github.com/source/user/tutorial/sim_parm.rst

 * each agent acts after the exchange of material
 * agents may leave the system (decommissioning)

-The length of a time step is not inherently defined in |Cyclus|, the kernel works on just the notion of a time step.
+The default time step in |Cyclus| and in this tutorial is 1 month (1/12th of a year).
+However, the kernel works on just the notion of a time step.
 There is the optional `dt` setting in the `control block <https://fuelcycle.org/user/input_specs/control.html>`_, in which a user can set the number of seconds in a time step, which affects the decay of materials.
-This tutorial assumes a time step of 1 month, which is the default value for the `dt` input.

 Activity: Set Simulation Parameters